fastrepl/canary/js/apps/docs/contents/docs/local/integrations/docusaurus.md

 > Specifying `framework="docusaurus"` is required to detect light/dark mode changes.

 Note that since `Canary`'s **main focus is to provide composable primitives**, ejected components will be very simple and easy to customize.

-For information on how to compose components to build your own search-bar UI, please refer to the [Built-in Components](/docs/common/customization/builtin) and [Custom Components](/docs/common/customization/custom) guides.